MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ### Why don’t I see Copilot in Power Automate in my Power Automate experience?

-There are several possibilities.

-- Check if the environment you’re using is in preview region or not.
+- Check if the environment you’re using is in the United States or Preview (United States) region.
 Your Power Platform admin can help review and verify.
 - Check with your Power Platform admin if the tenant setting or environment setting for Copilot is or isn't enabled.

 ### How do I create a Power Platform environment in preview region?